When you incorporate a business, there are plenty of requirements to keep track of.

 What Does a Registered Agent Do?

-A registered agent accepts all formal written communications from the state government on behalf of the business.
+As outlined in great depth on LLC University, a registered agent accepts all formal written communications from the state government on behalf of the business.

 These communications include service of process, tax documents, notifications from the Secretary of State, and more.
 The agent then forwards any relevant documents to the business in a timely manner.